Scotophilus: Physical characteristics

 The African yellow house bat (Scotophilus dinganii) is larger than the lesser Asiatic yellow house bat but smaller than the giant yellow house bat.
-The average body length is 130 mm and the weight is about 27 grams.
+The average body length is 130 mm and the weight is about 27 g.
 The African yellow house bat's face looks similar to that of a dog.
 The wings can be shades of either olive, grey or red.
 The back is covered with soft, short fur with a hint of brown, and the abdomen is covered with bright yellow fur.
 The color of the interfemoral membrane is brown and transparent.

 The lesser Asiatic yellow house bat (S. kuhlii) is smaller and leaner than the African yellow house bat.
-The total body length is about 120 mm and the average body weight is around 16 grams.
+The total body length is about 120 mm and the average body weight is around 16 g.
 The forearm length can extend up to 52 mm.
 A unique physical characteristic of the lesser yellow house bat is the tail, which is long and covered with the interfemoral membrane between the hind legs.
 The lesser Asiatic yellow house bat has pointy ears and a dog-like face with a dull muzzle.
 The lesser Asiatic yellow house bat has soft dense yellowish-brown fur on the back.
 The abdomen fur is composed of either a white or off-white color.

 The greater Asiatic yellow house bat (Scotophilus heathii) is yellow-brown in color with a small hint of green on the back.
 The average forearm length is about 58 mm.
 The face of the greater Asiatic yellow house bat, like the other two, also resembles a dog's face.
 The belly is covered with bright yellow fur.